edutap-eu/documentation/source/packages/getting_started.md

-# Using the wallet packages
+# Getting Started using the Wallet Packages

 While Google and Apple handle wallet passes entirely different.
 The related low level APIs offer a similar look and feel.